 Find your photo op at a Washington lavender farm

-First, a few notes: Peak bloom season for lavender is July through August, but we’re dealing with Mother Nature in an epic heat wave year, so be sure to call ahead or check your farm pick’s website to confirm that flowers are blooming before you make a trip.
+First, a few notes: Peak bloom season for lavender is July through August, but we’ve had a wacky weather spring, so be sure to call ahead or check your farm pick’s website to confirm that flowers are blooming before you make a trip.
 Unless otherwise noted, admission to the farms is free and no reservation is required.
 Fees for U-pick lavender stems vary and are usually around $5–$10 per bunch.
-Lastly, bees love lavender as much as humans, so if you’re allergic to or terrified of bees, visit the gift shop instead of the fields.
+Lastly, bees love lavender as much as humans do, so if you’re allergic to or terrified of bees, visit the gift shop instead of the fields.

 Sequim-area lavender farms

 B&B Family Farm (5883 Old Olympic Hwy, Sequim).
 Open daily through September, 9 a.m.–5 p.m.